DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/BPAY payment.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

+# Accounts payable functionality
+The fields as described in the following subsections are available to control the additional functionality for accounts payable.

-## BPAY Payment Processing
+## BPAY Payment

-The BPAY form is used to set up the additional fields needed between your Dynamics 365 environment and your BPAY account.
+The BPAY pages are used to setup additional fields needed to capture BPAY details for your EFT payment.
-Within this form, you will set up the BPAY details for the BAPY reference account.

 ### Setup BPAY payment

-You can reach the METHODS OF PAYMENT form by navigating to
+The following is required to setup BPAY payment:
+1. Method of payment: Create a BPAY method of payment
+2. Company bank: Add BPAY details
+3. Vendor bank account: Add default BPAY details, but these can be edited or entered when processing the vendor invoice as well.

 #### 	Method of payment

-**ACCOUNTS PAYABLE > PAYMENT SETUP > METHODS OF PAYMENT**
+Users can access the form by navigating to **Accounts payable > Payment setup > Methods of payment**.

-Enabling  **BPAY method of payment** updates the following:
+Enabling field **BPAY method of payment** updates the following:
--	Since Eclipse EFT formats will be deprecated in future, BPAY only supports Generic electronic formats.
-Generic electronic format is enabled and locked.
+-	Since Eclipse EFT formats will be deprecated in future, BPAY only supports Generic electronic formats. **Generic electronic format** is enabled and locked.
--	Payment control > Payment id is mandatory is enabled and locked
+-	**Payment control > Payment ID is mandatory** is enabled and locked
--	Payment attributes > Payment id is enabled and locked The following fields have been added as part of the BPAY modification, but are optional since not mandatory for all ANZ banks:
+-	**Payment attributes > Payment ID** is enabled and locked The following fields have been added as part of the BPAY modification, but are _optional_ since not mandatory for all ANZ banks:
--	Payment control > Lodgement reference is mandatory
+-	**Payment control > Lodgement reference is mandatory**
--	Payment attributes > Lodgement reference
+-	**Payment attributes > Lodgement reference**

 #### Company bank
-You can reach the BANK ACCOUNTS form by navigating to **CASH AND BANK MANAGEMENT > BANK ACCOUNTS > BANK ACCOUNTS** The following field have been added as part of the BPAY modification and can be for mapping in the GER:
+Users can access the Company's **Bank accounts** page by navigating to **Cash and bank management > Bank accounts > Bank accounts**.
+The following field have been added as part of the BPAY modification and can be for mapping in the GER:
--	BPAY batch ID.
-Under Additional identification section.
+-	**BPAY batch ID**.
+Available under **Additional identification** FastTab.

 #### 	Vendor bank account
-You can reach the ALL VENDORS form by navigating to ACCOUNTS PAYABLE > VENDORS > ALL VENDORS
+Users can access the Vendor's **Bank accounts** page by navigating to **Accounts payable > Vendors > All vendors**.
+Select the applicable vendor and select the button **Bank accounts**.
 The following fields have been added as part of the BPAY modification:
 - Biller code (length 10)
 -	Lodgement reference (length 18)